hamecoded/myBlog/doc/exercises/ex2-tips.md

 ```sh
 npm install load-grunt-tasks --save-dev
 ```
-You should also add to your Gruntfile.js under the use-strict
+You should also add to your Gruntfile.js as the first line inside the module export block.

 ```js
     require('load-grunt-tasks')(grunt);